rapidez/docs/src/3.x/deployment.md

     return 301 $scheme://your-rapidez-url.com$request_uri;
 }
 ```
-Make sure the change the admin location and url.
+Make sure to change the admin location and URL.
 Place this below the Magento location directives, for example [here in the sample Nginx config](https://github.com/magento/magento2/blob/203a44f9e755fa6d2e057f1b99efbaff17546a80/nginx.conf.sample#L222).

 ## Secure Elasticsearch

-You've to secure your Elasticsearch instance so other people can't manipulate the data in it as it needs to be exposed for Reactive Search.
+You have to secure your Elasticsearch instance so other people can't manipulate the data in it as it needs to be exposed for Reactive Search.

 - Enable security in `elasticsearch.yml` with: `xpack.security.enabled: true`
   - On Ubuntu: `/etc/elasticsearch/elasticsearch.yml`